 We’ll call the mark III version of Parky’s range the ‘Record Pattern’ – as we can see from the B&H catalogue above, this version was introduced alongside the traditional Mark II cast steel slider version.

 This version has a newly designed front face, as is shown in their 1937 catalogue 3)The catalogue was actually published in 1940, but a cover note explains it is a reprint of their 1937 edition but with updated prices.
-Note that the tables have truly turned and at this stage Parkinson are making an exact copy of their competitor’s model, going as far as licensing the ‘screw and nut cover’ idea from Record (more on that in a subsequent post):
+Note that the tables have truly turned and at this stage Parkinson are making an exact copy of their competitor’s model, going as far as licensing the ‘screw and nut cover’ idea from Record:

 By 1935, at least according to the Buck & Hickman’s catalogue below, the Mark II pattern was no longer available.